smoyergh/hse-mongo/README_HSE.md

 ## MongoDB Data Storage

+The MongoDB configuration option `dbPath` specifies the MongoDB data directory.
 All MongoDB data is stored in an HSE KVDB.
-The parameter `dbPath` specifies the MongoDB data directory.
 The first time `mongod` starts it creates a KVDB with home directory `<dbPath>/hse` and capacity media class `<dbPath>/hse/capacity`.